The Achilles tendon may become acutely or chronically injured. There are different levels of the Achilles tendon that may become injured.

 Plantar fasciitis occurs when there is increased tension and resultant micro tears of the plantar fascia at its origin.
 There is a localized point of tenderness on physical exam.
 Symptoms may include increased pain with the first few steps upon getting out of a lying or seated position.
 Pain may or may not subside throughout the day.
 Typically the pain will persist until appropriate conservative therapies are implemented.

-Home therapy is the first line of treatment and this includes various stretching and mobilization activities.
-Voodoo tissue flossing has been a great tool in breaking up tissue adhesions in the calf and hamstring.
-Additional connective tissue release modalities can be seen here.
-Foot strengthening exercises such as doming or great toe flexion strengthening exercises should be implemented.
-Non steroid anti-inflammatories (i.e Ibuprofen, Aleve) should be avoided (see study).
-These medications disrupt healing of the injured tendon collagen, resulting in a less resilient, more injury prone structure.
+Home physical therapy is the first line of treatment.
+This includes various stretching and mobilization activities.
+Voodoo tissue flossing is a great modality for breaking up tissue adhesions in the calf and hamstring.
+Foot strengthening exercises exercises are highly recommended.
+Non steroid anti-inflammatories (i.e Ibuprofen, Aleve) should be avoided.
+These medications disrupt healing of the injured tissue, and sets it up for future injury.
 Contrast baths are recommended during the healing process.